tenmo2003/sonar-custom-rule/README.md

 SonarQube Java Custom Rules
 =======

-Some custom rules made for the purpose of a demo for a testing course
+Some custom rules made for the purpose of a demo for course INT3117